 - Eel Sauce – Is basically soy sauce and sugar

-- Sushi Rice – Most sushi rolls will contain a whopping cup of rice per roll or more!
-If you’ve ever seen one made, you’ll witness how this particular type of rice can be packed and smooshed down unlike any other, allowing the chef to really pack it in.
+- Sushi Rice – Most sushi rolls will contain a whopping cup of white rice per roll or more!
+If you’ve ever seen one made, you’ll witness how this particular type of rice can be packed and smooshed down unlike any other, allowing the chef to really pack in the carbohydrates.
 One cup of sushi rice contains about 422 calories.
 And that’s just the rice!
 Brown rice is an option at some restaurants, and while healthier because of the additional fiber, has a similar calorie count to white rice.

-Philadelphia Roll – Salmon with cream cheese and avocado – 300 calories
+- Philadelphia Roll – Raw salmon avocado roll with cream cheese – 300 calories

-Spicy Tuna Roll – Tuna, avocado and spicy mayonnaise – 300 calories
+- Spicy Tuna Roll – Raw tuna, avocado and spicy mayonnaise – 300 calories

 When choosing rolls, it can be helpful to keep the following in mind: